Aidar5/nattoeng/docs/source/exercises/09_exercises.rst

 Task 9.2a
 ~~~~~~~~~~~~

-Make a copy of generate_trunk_config function from task 9.2.
+Make a copy of generate_trunk_config() function from task 9.2.

-Change the function to return a dictionary rather than a list of commands:
+Change function to return a dictionary rather than a list of commands:

 * keys: interface names like "FastEthernet0/1"
 * values: list of commands to execute on this interface